asabbani/Nautilus/README.md

     Xbox 360 Controller

 ## System Dependencies:
-    Python 3+ with pip
+    python3-tk (for use with tkinter UI development) python3-pip (enable pip package manager)
     xboxdrv (Xbox Controller Driver)
     gpsd
-    gpsd-clients (for cgps, optional)
+    gpsd-clients (for the cgps program, optional)

-## Python Packages:
+## Python Packages (in requirements.txt):
-    Tkinter
-    Matplotlib
+    tkinter
+    matplotlib
     pyserial
     gps3
     screeninfo
-    pyOBjus
     autopep8 (optional)

 # Origin (the AUV)
 A practical, 3D-printed multi-mission modular AUV, housing many sensors including pressure, audio (hydrophones), and GPS.
-However, it can also be adapted to implement Sonar, salinity, PH, and temperature sensors.
+It can also be adapted to implement sonar, salinity, PH, and temperature sensors.

 ## Hardware:
 A fully assembled, 3D-printed Origin AUV also includes: